fraterrisus/walkthroughs/phantasie-1/index.md

 - Dosnebian Temple: Rings #7-8
 - Astral Plane: pass the Tests and visit Zeus for the God Rune
 - Temple of the Gods: defeat the Black Lord

+### How to Grind

+Keep in mind that in order to assault the Black Lord's stronghold you're going to have to take on at least four parties of Black Knights, so make sure you're well-stocked on potions.
+You do have the option to exit with the dungeon unfinished and save the map, which might help reduce the number of fights on your next pass.

+I think the best place to grind is generally Woodville.
+The overland trek across two map sectors is a pain, but you'll get the best mix of XP, gold, and equipment from the encounters there.
+Once you're strong enough to fight High Demons you can start picking up God Knives for anyone who can wield them, and you may well collect random Giant Shields just from fighting off people on the street.

+Knocking over the god statue in the temple and beating the Minor Deity within is a great way to farm gold and XP (~32,000 XP and 60,000 GP per kill) but you'll need four to eight good castings of FireFlash IV to have a shot at taking him out before he kills one of your characters.

+If you *just* want the XP and/or gold and don't care about equipment so much, you may find it slightly easier to knock over the Minor Deity in the Dosnebian temple; you can swim back and forth from Trollport without fear of running across Black Knights or any other random encounters.

+I beat the Dark Lord with 11th/12th level characters, each of which had at least a 18pt weapon, 7pt armor, and 15pt shield that I farmed by beating Woodville a bunch of times.
+Make sure as many people as possible have FireFlash IV, and Confusion III doesn't hurt either.
+That means your Priests should be at least 10th level, but the Mystic probably didn't let you visit Zeus much before that anyway.